pawank53/Javascript/README.md

 6. How do you call a function?

     You call a function by using its name followed by parentheses, which may include arguments.

+                                            ARRAY QUESTIONS

+1. What is an array in JavaScript?

+    An array is a special type of object used to store multiple values in a single variable.
+Arrays can hold any combination of data types, including numbers, strings, objects, and even other arrays.

+2. How do you create an array?

+     You can create an array using the array literal syntax or the Array constructor.

+3. What is the array literal syntax?

+    The array literal syntax uses square brackets to enclose a comma-separated list of values.

+    Example: const fruits = [“apple”, “banana”, “cherry”];

+4. What is the Array constructor?

+    The Array constructor creates an array by using the new Array() syntax.

+    Example: const fruits = new Array(“apple”, “banana”, “cherry”);

+5. How do you access array elements?

+    You can access array elements using their index, which starts at 0 for the first element.

+    Example: const firstFruit = fruits[0];

+6. How do you modify array elements?

+    You can modify array elements by assigning a new value to a specific index.

+    Example: fruits[0] = “orange”;